GRACeFUL-project/Saint/src/Saint/README.md

-Done: Type t a :=  AnnTypeRep t a
+DONE: Type t a :=  AnnTypeRep t a
-TODO: SomeType :=  SType
+DONE: SomeType t :=  SType tr
+DONE: IsType := IsTypeRep

+Some type variables were renamed from "ty" to "tr" to match "type representation".

--- Codes for types, based on another type of codes for base types --   implicitly forall-quantified data SType ty where
+-- Codes for types, based on another type of codes for base types --   implicitly forall-quantified data SType tr where
-  SBase :: ty a        -> SType ty
+  SBase :: tr a        -> SType tr
-  SVar  :: Int         -> SType ty
+  SVar  :: Int         -> SType tr
-  SFun  :: SType ty -> SType ty -> SType ty
+  SFun  :: SType tr -> SType tr -> SType tr

 data AnnTypeRep t a where
   Base   :: t (AnnTypeRep t) a -> AnnTypeRep t a